eliminmax/tiny-clear-elf/amd64/README.md

   ; so it's more efficient to set EAX than RAX, if the value fits mov eax,1       ; b8 01 00 00 00 - set the EAX register to 1
   mov edi,1       ; bf 01 00 00 00 - set the EDI register to 1
-  mov esi,0x1009a ; be 9a 00 01 00 - set the ESI register to 0x1009a
+  mov esi,0x10097 ; be 97 00 01 00 - set the ESI register to 0x10097
   mov edx,10      ; ba 0a 00 00 00 - set the EDX register to 10
   syscall         ; 0f 05 - syscall
-                    ; read the system call number from RAX - 1 is write ; load the file descriptor to write to from RDI - 1 is stdout ; load the bytes to write from the memory address in RSI - 0x1009a is 0x9a (154) bytes in ; load the number of bytes to write from RDX mov eax,60      ; b8 3c 00 00 00 - set the EAX register to 60 mov edi,0       ; bf 00 00 00 00 - set the EDI register to 0
-  syscall         ; 0f 05 - syscall
+                    ; read the system call number from RAX - 1 is write ; load the file descriptor to write to from RDI - 1 is stdout ; load the bytes to write from the memory address in RSI - 0x10097 is 0x97 (154) bytes in ; load the number of bytes to write from RDX mov eax,60      ; b8 3c 00 00 00 - set the EAX register to 60 xor edi,edi     ; 31 ff - set the EDI register to 0 by XOR'ing it to itself syscall         ; 0f 05 - syscall
                     ; read the system call number from RAX - 60 is exit ; load the error code from RDI - 0 means no error